 Flysky FS-i6A transmitter

-The kit includes an entry level 6 channel remote controller from FlySky, which in fact seems to be a copy of the Turnigy TGY-i6 transmitter.
-Frankly I would have preferred a more complex one with more channels.
-The FC requires at least 5 channels (CH1-4: Roll, Pitch, Throttle and Yaw; CH5: flight mode switch).
+The kit includes an entry-level 6 channel remote controller from FlySky, which in fact seems to be a copy of the Turnigy TGY-i6 transmitter.
+Frankly, I would have preferred a more complex one with more channels.
+The FC requires at least 5 channels (CH1-4: Roll, Pitch, Throttle, and Yaw; CH5: flight mode switch).
 Unfortunately, there is some interference between CH5 and CH6 so be careful during the flight modes assignment on the “SWC” switch.
 In order to control the tilt angle of my MiNi3D Pro brushless gimbal I assigned the CH6 to the “VRA” knob.

 Assembling the F450 flame wheel airframe – Step 1

 Before you start to assemble the frame, check and inspect again all the included parts.
 For example, the arms had some plastic residues from the production process which can prevent the correct installation of the motors.
-I recommend to remove those residues from the motor base with a piece of sandpaper.
+I recommend removing those residues from the motor base with a piece of sandpaper.

 Basically, the F450 air-frame is formed out of 4 arms (2 red and 2 white) linked together by two boards (top – 450FBT and bottom 450 FBB).
 The bottom board also serves to electronically interconnect the battery with the ESCs.

 In the first phase attach and secure each arm with two screws to the bottom board (red arm in the front part).
 Next, you can install the top board.
-For this you will need 4 screws for each arm.
+For this, you will need 4 screws for each arm.

 Installing and wiring the motors and ESCs – Step 2